Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 The described above packages do not suit us for several reasons:

 - They are rather libraries to showcasing widgets with an ability to change their appearance, but the storybook is a bit more than that.
-A storybook contains documentation about widgets, information about the possible parameters that widgets can accept, search across widgets functionality, and more.
+A storybook contains documentation about widgets, information about the possible parameters they can accept, search across their functionality, and more.

 - The management of themes in these packages is reduced only to the possibility of switching between the dark and the light themes, as well as the presence of a toggle theme button, the behavior of which we cannot control.
 Even though the packages allow managing themes, it becomes a complex task to integrate the Metrics theme into the storybook.
 The described above packages do not allow to provide the theme data for all the Metric widgets.
 See [Metrics Theme guidelines](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/03_widget_structure_organization.md#metrics-theme-guidelines) to get more metrics theme implementation details.